SchoolOfCode/ai-tools-audit-rag-tag-team/README.md

 3. 🎨 **Gamma**: Integrate into the design and marketing workflows for boosting design ideation and improving visual presentations.
 Estimated 40% reduction in time spent on initial design concepts and mockups.

+Copilot/Cursor and Prezi/Gamma, are direct alternatives to each other and would see little benefit using both together.
+Whereas Notion/Figma offer different benefits that may make it worth considering using both in conjuction.

 To ensure successful integration and maximize the benefits of these tools, we recommend:

 - 📚 Developing clear usage guidelines and best practices for each tool